Competition for the academic year 2022-2023 is now CLOSED.

-The Fulbright Faculty Development Program (FFDP) is designed for junior teaching faculty (no older than 39 years by the application deadline), who must be teaching at institutions of higher education in Russia.
+The Fulbright Faculty Development Program (FFDP) is designed for junior teaching faculty who must be teaching at institutions of higher education in Russia.
 Applicants should have a minimum of 3 years of full-time teaching experience at an institution of higher education (not including practicum teaching required for initial degree of higher education), intend to return to their home institution upon completion of the Program, reengage in teaching activities, and implement newly gained knowledge and experience gained on this program.

-The grant includes a monthly stipend, medical insurance and transportation costs.
+The award includes a monthly stipend, medical insurance and transportation costs.

-Please note: FFDP grant duration is 5 months.
+Please note: FFDP award duration is 5 months.

 - Citizenship and permanent resident status qualifying the applicant to hold a valid passport issued in Russia.
-Persons applying for or holding permanent residence in the United States are not eligible.
+Persons holding permanent residence in the United States are not eligible.
 Persons who are citizens of both a partner country and the United States are also ineligible.

 - All candidates must either have their diploma of higher education or BA.